Longitude: Determination

-The main methods for determining longitude are listed below.
-With one exception (magnetic declination) they all depend on a common principle, which was to determine an absolute time from an event or measurement and to compare the corresponding local time at two different locations.
+The main conventional methods for determining longitude are listed below.
+With one exception (magnetic declination), they all depend on a common principle, which is to determine the time for an event or measurement and to compare it with the time at a different location.
+Longitude, being up to 180° east or west of a prime meridian, is mathematically related to time differences up to 12 hours by a factor of 15.
+Thus, a time differential (in hours) between two points is multiplied by 15 to obtain a longitudinal difference (in degrees).